A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 • The everyday world is way too bright.
 It’s as if those of us with cones were put in an intensely bright room, so bright it’s like a camera flash hitting our eyes over and over again without a chance to recover.

 The single best event in history for a person with no cones was the invention of sunglasses.
 Generally the darker the better.
-Other people will probably find it hard to understand why you keep wearing sunglasses even when they are finding the light quite dim, but they keep your vision in the light range that works best for you.
+Other people will probably find it hard to understand why you keep wearing sunglasses even when they are finding the light quite dim, but the point is they keep your vision in the light range that works best for you, not them.

 When we’re considering problems behind the eye, we’re mostly considering some condition that affects the neural pathways (neural means the nerve fibres) carrying the picture back to the brain.

-Where is that vision part of the brain?
-It’s right at the back of your head (the area called the occipital lobe), so those nerves have to travel a long way, and there’s a lot of places they can be damaged.
+Remember, the part of your brain that processes vision is right at the back of your head (the area called the occipital lobe), so those nerves have to travel a long way, so there are a lot of places they can be damaged along the way.

 The characteristic effect of damage to those pathways is again visual field defects.
 Just like damage to the retina, they can be totally blind areas, or they can be less severe, just causing areas that have reduced sensitivity to light, contrast and detail.

-Damage to the optic nerves themselves, (which counts as the stretch between the eyes and the point where the nerve fibres join and cross) will cause field loss in only one eye.
+Damage to the optic nerves themselves will cause visual field loss in only one eye.
 Conditions include glaucoma, along with many different forms of optic neuritis and optic neuropathies.
 The field loss affects only that eye, and can affect any part of the visual field.
 Totally cutting the optic nerve would make that eye totally blind, but it wouldn’t affect the other eye at all.

 People with loss of one side of their vision (one hemifield) often have a profound sense that they are blind in one eye, rather than blind on one side.

-Damage to the nerve pathways at the optic chiasm can cause quite complicated patterns of visual field impairment that can affect either side (or both sides) of vision in one or both eyes.
+Any damage to the nerve pathways at the optic chiasm — the point where the nerve fibres are dividing themselves into the two new groups — can cause quite complicated patterns of visual field impairment that can affect either side (or both sides) of vision in one or both eyes.

 Image supplied by author, permission given by subject.